>stalk your future employer on LinkedIn

 Who is the right match for a remote team

 Looking to hire people that’ll work remotely?
-Not everybody’s fit for this kind of role.
+Though there’s been a huge increase in remote work opportunities, not everybody’s fit for this kind of role.
 Here are four common traits I find useful for remote workers:

 They have a “Yes, I can” mindset